 Spiritual Purity

 The emphasis on physical hygiene and cleanliness within our religious tradition is a layer that is meant to cultivate spirituality.
 There is symbolism in the daily ablution or the ritual washing (ghusl) that we often perform.
 They are meant to be the first step in purifying our hearts and souls, on the path to seeking closeness to God.
-This is perhaps one of the wisdoms behind the Quranic verse when God states, “God loves those who repent and those who purify themselves.”7
+This is perhaps one of the wisdom behind the Quranic verse when God states, “God loves those who repent and those who purify themselves.”7

 Bits of Advice: